tmpim/osusig/README.md

 ![](http://lemmmy.pw/osusig/sig.php?colour=yellow&uname=jhlee0133&mode=3&pp=1)

 ## Requirements
-The generator itself requires PHP GD.
-As well as this, you will need a file in `p/` called `.priv.php` with contents like such:
+The generator requires ImageMagick.
+You will need a file in `p/` called `.priv.php` with contents like such:

     <?php
     define("AKEY", "your-osu!-api-key");